gmc-code/PC-microbit-micropython/docs/lessons2/music.rst

 .. admonition:: Tasks

     #.
-Instead of playing the same note each time, play a different note "c4:2", "e4:2","f#4:2" for a dfifferent volume.
+Instead of playing the same note each time, play each different note "c4:2", "e4:2","f#4:2" at a different volume.
     #.
 Put the 3 sound levels in a list and use a for loop to set the volume and play the note "c4:2".
     #.
 To the previous task, add the ability to stop the playing by exiting the ``while True`` loop on pressing the A button via the use of ``break``.
 Pressing the reset button on the back of the microbit will restart the code.